 - Merit-based Incentive Payment System (MIPS) high-weighted improvement activity points for eligible preceptors

-- $1,000 Northwestern College scholarship available to participating clinics and their employees or family members*
+- $1,000 Northwestern College PA Preceptor Scholarship available to participating clinic employees or preceptors*

 - Clinics who train NWC PA students will be invited to network with current and graduating students for employee recruitment

 - Access to NWC library resources

 - Admittance to Northwestern athletic, theatre and music events

 - Use of Rowenhorst Student Center fitness facilities

 - 15% discount at NWC Bookstore

 - Food and drink discounts at NWC cafeteria, Hub, and Learning Commons coffee bar

 *Specific terms apply